VDA5050/VDA5050/VDA5050_EN.md

 #### 6.7.2 Maps in the vehicle state

-The `mapId` field in the `agvPosition` of the state represents the currently active map.
+The `mapId` field in the `mobileRobotPosition` of the state represents the currently active map.
 Information about the maps available on a vehicle is presented in the `maps` array, which is a component of the state message.
 Each entry in this array is a JSON object consisting of the mandatory fields `mapId`, `mapVersion`, and `mapStatus`, which can be either 'ENABLED' or 'DISABLED'.
 An 'ENABLED' map can be used by the vehicle if necessary.
 A 'DISABLED' map shall not be used.
 The status of the download process is indicated by the current action not being completed.
 Errors are also reported in the state.

 Note that multiple maps with different `mapId` can be enabled at the same time.
 There can only be one version of maps with the same `mapId` enabled at a time.
 If the `maps` array is empty, this means that there are currently no maps available on the vehicle.